keira-33/forestgear_multipage/README.md

 # forestgear_multipage
- Forest Gear Site - Multi-page site with responsive 2-tier navbar
+ Forest Gear Site - Create a Multi-page site with responsive navbar

  This is starter code for a mulit-page site that is fully responsive.
 This page includes an introduction to grid-template-areas